Pelvic PT Level 3 Pelvic Floor Physical Therapy: Specific Populations and Complex Disorders. A Case-based Approach.

 This course is the third of three courses, Pelvic PT1, Pelvic PT2, and Pelvic PT3, designed to give the practicing clinician a comprehensive knowledge base in pelvic physical therapy evaluation and treatment.
 Successful completion of testing will result in a Certificate of Completion of Pelvic PT3.
 Successful completion of Pelvic PT1, Pelvic PT2, and Pelvic PT3 will result in a Brooks Pelvic Physical Therapy Certificate of Achievement.

 All participants must complete the required home study prior to attending this course.
 Pre-readings and pre-test information will be available to participants approximately 1 month prior to the course date.
 Once posted, instructions on how to access this information will be emailed to all registered participants.
 The home study component of this course is approximately 4 hours, so please plan accordingly.
-Attendees must send in a copy of a Certificate of Completion from an approved Level1 and Level II Pelvic Physical Therapy course of at least 1.6 CEUs.
+Attendees must have completed both Pelvic I and Pelvic II and ensure that the IHL has record of the Certificate of Completion from the approved course provider.
 Participants must have been instructed in and performed rectal and vaginal examinations.

 This 2 day course is the third and final in a series of competency based courses designed to give the practicing clinician comprehensive skill and knowledge in pelvic physical therapy.
 Required home study prior to attending the course will prepare the participant for an intensive live interactive instructional experience.
 Evaluation and treatment of pelvic dysfunction in several patient populations, including male patients, pediatrics, geriatric, and the neurologically impaired will be a focus of the course.
 An exploration of the pathophysiology and physical therapy evaluation and treatment of endometriosis, male pelvic pain, fecal incontinence, and irritable bowel syndrome will compliment psychomotor training lab training with a focus on manual therapy, pain science and interventions appropriate to the specialized populations.
 Case presentations and lab work will prepare the clinician for immediate clinical application of skills and knowledge upon return to the clinical setting.
 Course content is evidence based, and will promote the use of the most reliable tests, measures, and interventions.